 Being prepared before you get sky-high can help you to not feel as afraid of the excessive height as you otherwise would.
 You can get ready for an experience like skydiving by imagining ahead of time how you will feel in the situation, and picturing actions that you can take to feel better.
 Think about being in the plane on the way up to altitude, standing at the door, jumping out of the plane, and freefall… how do you expect to feel during those times?
 Visualizing the scenario in advance can help you to normalize the experience and not feel as nervous when the time comes.

 You don’t have to go right from ground level to more than two miles up!
 Sometimes it can be helpful to build your tolerance of heights slowly.
-For example, you could start getting more comfortable with heights by climbing ladders or hiking to the top of cliffs.
-It’s better to push through your fears at your own pace, and not try to rush progress.
+For example, you could start getting more comfortable with a gradual exposure to heights by climbing ladders or hiking to the top of cliffs.
+It’s better to face your fears at your own pace, and not try to rush progress.

 Don’t be upset with yourself if you don’t just get over your fear of heights instantly.
 It can take a decent amount of time to work through your fears.
 Instead, be proud of yourself for making progress!